The instructions below are a guide to changing name on title. A downloadable package including instructions, forms, and a checklist is available.

 Please Note: A marriage commissioner’s statement of marriage or a copy of a marriage license is not an acceptable form of evidence.

 - If the certificate is not written in English, provide an English translation.
-The translation should be done by an official translator or by someone fluent in both English and the original language used on the certificate.
+The translation must be done by someone fluent in both English and the original language used on the certificate.

 - Include a statutory declaration completed by the translator, confirming the translation is accurate and true.

-- The translated certificate and the statutory declaration will be kept by the Registrar and will not be returned to you.
+- The statutory declaration will be kept by the Registrar and will not be returned to you.

 Please note: If there is any doubt about the authenticity or acceptability of a certificate, it may be held for review by the Land Title Office.
 In general, if the certificate has been issued by an authorized public officer and is written in English or includes an English translation on the certificate itself, the certificate is an acceptable form of evidence.